-We again would urge legislators to limit any such bill to a lottery associated with Powerball or Mega Millions, with the proceeds earmarked for education.
+We again would urge legislators to limit any such thoughts to a lottery associated with Powerball or Mega Millions, with the proceeds earmarked for education.

 Any move to casino gaming or even slot machines would have serious consequences for the state.
 A new class of addicts would be born and there would be a further strain on our already stretched social service and criminal justice systems.

 Families would be destroyed, lives would be ruined.

 People are not going to come from the Mainland to gamble in Hawaii.
 If gambling is the reason for a trip, there are many locations much closer than our state.

 Our experience in the Midwest showed busloads of senior citizens carted from neighboring cities to casinos.
 It made us realize one simple rule about gambling: